Code-Screen/Code-Screen.github.io/docs/archive.md

 <br>

-As stated in the pop-up, we will keep the candidate's result on our systems, so you can retrieve it at any time by messaging us on our live chat or via <a href="mailto:hello@codescreen.dev">email</a>. <br>You can also request us to delete the result permanently, again by messaging us on our live chat or via <a href="mailto:hello@codescreen.dev">email</a>.
+As stated in the pop-up, we will keep the candidates' results on our systems, so you can retrieve them at any time by messaging us on our live chat or via <a href="mailto:hello@codescreen.dev">email</a>. <br>You can also request us to delete the results permanently, again by messaging us on our live chat or via <a href="mailto:hello@codescreen.dev">email</a>.

-Once you click the blue `Archive` button, the candidate will no longer appear in the Applicant list table for that test.
+Once you click the blue `Archive` button, the candidates will no longer appear in the Applicant list table for that test.